Pont Flavien: Origins and design

 Lucius Donnius Flavos was evidently a figure of some importance and probably owned land in the vicinity of the bridge.
 He was a Romanised Gaul who is likely to have been an aristocrat of the Avatici, a local Gallic tribe.
 He was probably also a significant player in the affairs of the nearby city of Arelate (Arles), as he served the imperial cult, most likely in one of the city's temples.
 He may have built his mausoleum nearby, though its location remains unknown.

 As the inscription indicates, the bridge was constructed at Flavos' instigation following his death.
 Its stylistic elements are typical of funerary monuments.
 The frieze of the arches decorated with a wave pattern symbolises the constant rebirth of life.
-The eagles carved above the capitals and the pairs of free-standing lions atop the arches' pediments are also common features of tombs and, in the case of the lions, were popular in Provence in the latter part of the first century BC.
+The eagles carved above the capitals and the pairs of free-standing lions atop the arches are also common features of tombs and, in the case of the lions, were popular in Provence in the latter part of the first century BC.
 The combination of arches and a bridge may have been intended to symbolise the passage of life.
 Because the Pont Flavien was a private monument it did not have the triumphal imagery normally associated with Roman arches and does not bear any portrait of Flavos.
 He would most likely have been depicted in figure at his tomb but this, assuming it was nearby, has long since disappeared.

 In the 20s BC, Marcus Vipsanius Agrippa carried out a programme of road building in Provence on behalf of the Emperor Augustus, constructing the Via Julia Augusta.
 This would have given Flavos an opportunity to make his mark in a highly visible way, proclaiming his dedication to Roman values and highlighting the importance of his own personage.
 Considering also the likely date of the stylistic elements, the Pont Flavien was most likely built some time between 20 and 10 BC.